 Once again, I think this will be a showdown between Izusan’s Maya and Shindouji’s Mairu.
 Of course, I expect Funaq and Kinue could probably do something as well, especially Funaq, (since Maya’s ability isn’t exactly hard to spot) but considering how the Side-A Vice-Captain’s match went the person that could stop Mairu’s domination is probably going to be Maya.

 On that note, Maya should take pointers from her fellow Vice-Captain (Mairu) and just use her left hand for every round so that her opponents would have no idea if her ability will activate.
-Unless, there is a consequence for using that, its a pretty good tactic.
-Even if it turns out that Maya’s left hand ability is “unstoppable” (Please note I don’t personally believe this), telegraphing a power activation is not a good idea.
+Unless, there is a consequence for using that, it is a pretty good tactic.
+Even if it turns out that Maya’s left-hand ability is “unstoppable” (Please note I don’t personally believe this), telegraphing a power activation is not a good idea.
 After all, it could be the difference between getting a ron or a tsumo which can be crucial depending on the situation.

 In any case, this battle seems to be mostly occult free with the exception of the one hand where Maya’s power activates, making it hard to predict.
 While Mairu is undeniably occult since she has a power shared by Himeko, she plays more like a non-occult player than anything else.
 Beyond a mindset that demands Mairu to go all out once she made a reservation, said power doesn’t confer any advantage or disadvantage to her.